PrincetonUniversity/multi_gpu_training/01_single_gpu/README.md

 ## Step 3: Work through the Performance Tuning Guide

 Make sure you optimize the single GPU case before going to multiple GPUs by working through the [Performance Tuning Guide](https://pytorch.org/tutorials/recipes/recipes/tuning_guide.html).
-You should also profile your code using  or another tools like dlprof.

 ## Step 4: Optimize Your Script

 One technique that was discussed in the [Performance Tuning Guide](https://pytorch.org/tutorials/recipes/recipes/tuning_guide.html) was using multiple CPU-cores to speed-up data loading.
 Let's put this into practice.

 In `mnist_classify.py`, change `num_workers` from 1 to 8.
 And then in `job.slurm` change `--cpus-per-task` from 1 to 8.
 Then run the script again and note the speed-up.
 How did the profiling data change?
+Watch the [video](https://www.youtube.com/watch?v=wqTgM-Wq4YY&t=296s) for the solution.

 ![multiple_workers](https://www.telesens.co/wp-content/uploads/2019/04/img_5ca4eff975d80.png)